 A typical sermon, Kikuchi explained in his interview, "might be about father-son relations or neighbor relations, something like that.
 And it was also about how to act when you met some difficulty in life such as sickness."

-The Wintersburg Japanese Presbyterian Mission and manse off Wintersburg (Warner) Avenue, circa 1912 - 1915.
+ABOVE: The Wintersburg Japanese Presbyterian Mission and manse off Wintersburg (Warner) Avenue, circa 1912 - 1915.
 Note the stand of gum trees in the background which were used for firewood.
-(Photo courtesy of Wintersburg Presbyterian Church)
+(Photo courtesy of Wintersburg Church) © ALL RIGHTS RESERVED

 Also, parishioners would volunteer their labor to make repairs on the Church and manse.
 Often, the person doing the repairs was neighbor C.M.
 Furuta.